-Coloured Glass Splashbacks is a must-have if you like to cook and show off your skills in the kitchen.
+Coloured Glass Splashbacks are a must-have if you like to cook and show off your skills in the kitchen.
 However, it should serve a greater purpose than only preventing spills and splatters.
 Creative use of coloured glass splashbacks may turn your kitchen into a work of art.
 Glass, on the other hand, is unparalleled in terms of material versatility.

 Are you interested in learning about the functional and aesthetic advantages of installing a coloured glass splashback in your kitchen?
 If you’re wondering about the visual appeal of a glass splashback for your kitchen, have a look at the points below.